algbio/themisto/README.md

 Usage:
   pseudoalign [OPTION...]

   -q, --query-file arg         Input file of the query sequences (default:
                                "")
       --query-file-list arg    A list of query filenames, one line per filename (default: "") -o, --out-file arg           Output filename.
-Print results if no output filename is given. (default: "") --out-file-list arg    A file containing a list of output filenames, one per line. (default: "") -i, --index-prefix arg     The index prefix that was given to the build command.
+Print results if no output filename is given. (default: "")
+      --out-file-list arg      A file containing a list of output filenames, one per line. (default: "") -i, --index-prefix arg       The index prefix that was given to the build command.
       --temp-dir arg           Directory for temporary files.
+      --threshold arg          Run a thresholded pseudoalignment, i.e. report all colors that match to at least the given fraction k-mers in the query.
+If not given, runs intersection pseudoalignment.
+                               (default: -1.0)
+      --ignore-unknown-kmers   Ignore in thresholded pseudoalignment all
+                               k-mers that are not found in the de Bruijn graph, or that have no colors.
+The intersection pseudoalignment always ignores
+                               unknown k-mers.
-      --rc                   Whether to to consider the reverse complement k-mers in the pseudoalignemt.
+      --rc                     Also pseudoalign against the reverse
+                               complement of the query.
+Note: If the reverse complements were added to the index with the option --reverse complements in
+                               themisto build, then this option has no effect on the pseudoalignment and the
+                               program does unnecessary work.
   -t, --n-threads arg          Number of parallel exectuion threads.
-Default:
-                             1 (default: 1)
+                               Default: 1 (default: 1)
       --gzip-output            Compress the output files with gzip.
       --sort-output            Sort the lines of the out files by sequence rank in the input files.
+      --buffer-size-megas arg  Size of the input buffer in megabytes in each thread.
+If this is larger than the number of nucleotides in the input divided by the number of threads, then some threads will be idle.
+So if your input files are really small and you have a lot of threads, consider using a small buffer. (default:
+                               8.0)
+  -v, --verbose                More verbose progress reporting into stderr.
+      --silent                 Print as little as possible to stderr (only errors).
   -h, --help                   Print usage

 ```

 Examples: